 The evaluation criteria will be clearly identified in the documentation.
 Each need will have its own specific mix of value for money elements, which will be identified by the budget holder.
 A Most Economically Advantageous Tender (MEAT) evaluation will seek to balance quality aspects against whole life cost so as to end up with the best possible value for money solution.

 Documents will be issued to the market.
 These will identify the names and contact details for further information if required.
 Suppliers are encouraged to make use of this facility to ensure they fully understand the contract specification, the procurement process and timetable.
 In a one stage process, the full tender documentation will be sent to all suppliers who respond to the advertisement.
 The suppliers' documentation should be returned by the closing date and all bids will be evaluated.
-For most tenders we will use an electronic form of tendering via the E-tendering portal mentioned previously which means tender documents can be accessed immediately and also negates the need to deliver your completed paper documents to the Council.
+For most tenders we will use an electronic form of tendering via the e-tendering portal mentioned previously which means tender documents can be accessed immediately and also negates the need to deliver your completed paper documents to us.
 Deadlines will be set whereby completed tender documents must be uploaded onto the portal before the given time and date.
 Late tenders will not be accepted.

 When tender has closed

-All tenders are opened at the same time and the opening is recorded on the E-tendering portal which gives a full audit trail of all activities relating to the procurement exercise.
-The tenders are then evaluated by the appropriate technical officers or team of officers which may include operations staff, the Purchasing Officer and other senior staff.
+All tenders are opened at the same time and the opening is recorded on the e-tendering portal which gives a full audit trail of all activities relating to the procurement exercise.
+The tenders are then evaluated by the appropriate technical officers or team of officers which may include operations staff, the purchasing officer and other senior staff.

 A letter of intent will be sent to the successful tenderer as soon as possible.
 This will be followed by the contract documents.
 Unsuccessful tenderers will be notified by letter along with an appropriate level of feedback to allow for the understanding of why you were unsuccessful so as to assist you in future tenders.
-It is in everyone’s interest to help businesses improve and succeed in winning tenders which in turns helps the Council by ensuring there are sufficient, capable bidders to obtain value for money.
+It is in everyone’s interest to help businesses improve and succeed in winning tenders which in turns helpsus by ensuring there are sufficient, capable bidders to obtain value for money.